 From the AM, FM, or SiriusXM main page, press and hold any 1-5 buttons or one of the preset screen buttons at the bottom of the screen.
 After a few seconds, a beep is heard and the new preset information displays on that screen button.
 2. Repeat for each preset.

-See AM-FM Radio on page 7-6.
+See AM-FM Radio ⇔ 155.

-Setting the Clock
+Setting the Digital Clock